rolandobrondolin/DEEP-mon/README.md

 ```
 2. [Relaunch](#build-deep-mon-1) the monitor DaemonSet

-## Old stuff
+#### DEEP-mon is not able to extract information on Kubernetes
-To make available data from k8s inside the pod, tweak with RBAC:
+To make data from Kubernates available inside the pod (Pod Name, Node, Namespace, etc.), it might be necessary to tweak RBAC rules:
 - `kubectl create clusterrolebinding --user system:serviceaccount:kube-system:default kube-system-cluster-admin --clusterrole cluster-admin`